 In today's Urban Planner: some science with your movies, a play that was once banned for being obscene, and Miranda Mulholland wraps up a month-long musical residency at Cameron House.

 - Film: Just how scientific are your favourite sci-fi movies?
 Tonight, U of T and the Treehouse Group present the final instalment of Science at the Movies.
 This time, the focus is on the 1986 robot classic, Short Circuit.
 Join Canadian author and science journalist Dan Falk as he moderates an in-depth discussion of the film between U of T professors Diana Raffman (philosophy), and Sheila McIlraith (computer science).
-Bloor Hot Docs Cinema (506 Bloor Street West), 5:30 pm, $10.
+Bloor Hot Docs Cinema, 9:10 am, $10.
 Details

 - Art: If you're looking to expand your cultural knowledge of Latin America, look no further than the aluCine Festival.
 This showcase of all things Latin American features a wide variety of events, including film screenings, art installations, and workshops.
 Multiple venues, March 21-31, FREE.
 Details